 Mobile slots are the mobile-friendly version of the desktop slot games.
 Usually, the game is 100% the same, whether you play it on your computer, smartphone or tablet.

 Sometimes, the controls may be optimised for a tiny screen, making it easier to use with just one hand.
 Some slots are also optimised for both screen-orientations (landscape and portrait mode).

-In 2020, all new releases are published on mobile.
-The support for Flash - a technology which used to dominate the desktop slots - is ending in December 2020.
+In 2021, all new releases are published on mobile.
+The support for Flash - a technology which used to dominate the desktop slots - was ended in December 2020.
 That's why practically every game studio has switched to the mobile-friendly HTML5 technology.